opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 @warning
 @parblock
-If you forget install some nessesary libraries, it will not works well.
+If you forget/mismatch to install some nessesary libraries, OpenCV will not works well.

 `ldd` command can detect dependency.
-If there are any "not found", please could you install essesary libraries.
+If there are any "not found", please install nessesary libraries.

-For example)

-(Not Good) `freetype module` requests `libharfbuzz.so.0`, but it has not been installed.

 @code{.bash}
 ldd /usr/local/lib/libopencv_freetype.so
+@endcode

+(Not Good) `freetype module` requires `libharfbuzz.so.0`, but it has not been installed.
+@code{.unparsed}
         linux-vdso.so.1 (0xABCDEFG01234567)
         libopencv_imgproc.so.408 => /usr/local/lib/libopencv_imgproc.so.408 (0xABCDEF001234567)
         libfreetype.so.6 => /lib/aarch64-linux-gnu/libfreetype.so.6 (0xABCDEF001234567)
         libharfbuzz.so.0 => not found
         libopencv_core.so.408 => /usr/local/lib/libopencv_core.so.408 (0xABCDEF001234567)
+        :
 @endcode

-(Good) All libraries which are required from freetyoe modules are installed.
+(Good) All libraries which are required from `freetype modules` are installed.

-@code{.bash}
-ldd /usr/local/lib/libopencv_freetype.so
+@code{.unparsed}
         linux-vdso.so.1 (0xABCDEFG01234567)
         libopencv_imgproc.so.408 => /usr/local/lib/libopencv_imgproc.so.408 (0xABCDEF001234567)
         libfreetype.so.6 => /lib/aarch64-linux-gnu/libfreetype.so.6 (0xABCDEF001234567)
         libharfbuzz.so.0 => /lib/aarch64-linux-gnu/libharfbuzz.so.0 (0xABCDEF001234567)
         libopencv_core.so.408 => /usr/local/lib/libopencv_core.so.408 (0xABCDEF001234567)
+        :
 @endcode
 @endparblock